casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

   return None
 ```

-### Custom functionality

-Evaluation function

- - FLAGS

-### TensorBoard

-The data was inspected using tensorboard.

-- Custom function to

-(### DQN Reinforcement Learning

-The third iteration will then tune this LSTM using the Deep Q-learning approach by Jaques et. al.(2017).  )

 # Numerical Evaluation

 ## Evalation mechanisms

+The data was inspected using tensorboard.
 Standard neural network performance metrics were used to evaluate the models:

 **Accuracy** The ratio of correctly predicted values  (Géron, 2017).

 **loss_per_step** The amount of loss for each training step.
 The melody rnn model defines this as the Mean Softmax cross-entropy loss, implementing the loss function ```tf.nn.sparse_softmax_cross_entropy_with_logits```.
 This loss function trains model to estimate high probabilities for the target class by penalizing low target class probabilities (Géron, 2017 p.143).

-- (function)- Mean - Softmax - Cross entropy with logits     (Goodfellow et. al.,2016 p.
-73; Géron, 2017 p.143)

 **no_event_accuracy** The ```MELODY_NO_EVENT``` indicator is implemented in the Magenta library to mark when a sustained state is held over several values, which means the current status of ```NOTE_OFF``` or ```NOTE_ON``` is kept.
 In the library source code, ```No_event_accuracy``` is defined as the sum of the products of correct_predicitions and no_events, divided by the sum of no events.